iCloud: Lock and track your device using Lost Mode in Find My iPhone

 You can turn off Lost Mode or unlock your device by entering the passcode on the device.
 For a Mac, use the numeric passcode you set up when you locked your Mac.

-For Apple Watch or an iOS device, you can also follow the steps below to change the contact information displayed on your lost device or disable Lost Mode.
+For Apple Watch or an iOS device, you can also follow the steps below to change the contact information displayed on your lost device or turn off Lost Mode.

-Note: If your credit and debit cards for Apple Pay were suspended because you put your device in Lost Mode, when you turn off Lost Mode and sign in to iCloud, you can resume using your cards.
+Note: If you had any cards suspended when you put your device in Lost Mode (credit or debit cards for Apple Pay, or student ID cards or Express Transit cards), when you turn off Lost Mode and sign back in to iCloud, you can use them again.

 Click All Devices, then select the device that’s in Lost Mode.

-Click Lost Mode, then change the information or click Stop Lost Mode.
+Turn off Lost Mode: Click Stop Lost Mode, then click Stop Lost Mode again.

 Recover the passcode to unlock your Mac